stratisMarkou/random-walks/_build/html/_sources/content/prob-intro/ch7/content.md.txt

 </div>
 <br>

-Jensen's inequality can be proved quickly by applying the supporting tangent theorem (see below) and taking an expectation over $X$.
+It can be proved quickly by applying the supporting tangent theorem (see below) and taking an expectation over $X$.

 <details class="proof">